scrapcode/bookmarkr/README.md

 _V0.0.1_
 * Complete recode from previous project [Zipmark](http://github.com/scrapcode/zipmark)
 * Using rails 4.1.0 instead of 3.*
-* Create own relationships model instead of relying on [acts_as_taggable_on](https://github.com/mbleigh/acts-as-taggable-on)
+* Utilizes own relationships model instead of relying on [acts_as_taggable_on](https://github.com/mbleigh/acts-as-taggable-on) (although it's a great gem!)
-* Upgrade to Bootstrap3 during development
+* Upgraded to Bootstrap3 during development